louismullie/closet/README.md

     cucumber

-The feature definitions are found in `/features`.
+The feature definitions can be found in `/features`.

 **Using Travis CI**